 TLNA Council encourages neighbors to contact appropriate city entities with their input whether you support or oppose the proposal.
 The easiest method for doing so is to send email(s) to:

 Testifying at the meetings can be most effective.
 Plan Commission will make the majority of the decisions, so they are a key focal point.
-Emails to UDC or PC can be sent to the city planner for this project, Kevin Firchow (KFirchow@cityofmadison.com), who will forward them to commissioners.
+Emails to PC can be sent to the city planner for this project, Kevin Firchow (KFirchow@cityofmadison.com), who will forward them to commissioners.